vistadataproject/vistadataproject.github.io/vam/buildWeb1/index.md

 ## Build Web 1 (of 3) (February 15th, 2018)

-The VICS Client [a] establishes an open source, industry-standard development framework for clinical and non clinical, web-based VICS clients, [b] demonstrates that such clients can operate seemlessly along side CPRS and [c] shows that VICS _directly enables_ clients with cross VA as opposed to per-VISTA scope.
+The VICS Client will [a] establish an open source, industry-standard development framework for clinical and non clinical, web-based VICS clients, [b] demonstrate that such clients can operate seemlessly along side CPRS and [c] show that VICS _directly enables_ clients with cross VA as opposed to per-VISTA scope.

-This Web Client will cover all the relevant functionality of CPRS in a web-friendly form and deliver modern visual motifs and features missing from CPRS such as auto-complete in search dialogs and ease of personalization.
+This Web Client will __support all the relevant functionality of CPRS__ in a web-friendly form and deliver modern visual motifs and features missing from CPRS such as auto-complete in search dialogs and ease of personalization.

 ![ComboVICS -width70](images/ComboVICS.png)